Do you ever wake up and wonder: How the heck did I get here?

 And it doesn’t seem to matter how many good things are in your life, how many moments are beautiful or poignant or meaningful, because still you wonder what if?

 I try so hard not to live in a dream world, but that is exactly what I do.
 I’ve created so many different plot lines to this one little life that they’re hard to keep track of.
-As each experience, each door (whether opened or closed) occurs, I watch a plot line drop off like an untethered dory, drifting further and further away but somehow, no less dear.
+As each experience ends, each door closes, I watch a plot line drop off like an untethered dory, drifting further and further away but somehow, no less dear.

 Like the time I thought I would be a big-shot editor at a publishing house in Boston.

-Or the time I thought I would marry a boy down the street (whom I never met but hoped to, someday) and we would buy a house in my hometown and walk the kids to school every day.
+Or the time I thought I would marry a boy down the street and we would buy a house in my hometown and walk the kids to school every day.

 Or the time I thought I would teach English in South America, discovering another culture all on my own and overcoming my fear of living far away.